 Affiliate tracking has come a long way in the short history of online advertising.
 Industry challenges and innovative business models have stimulated the development of many technologies and methods of tracking, and as a result, there are now a number of options for tracking and reporting conversions.
 Choosing the right conversion tracking method and implementing it correctly can be a little confusing, which is why I thought it was important to clarify the differences between client-side tracking and server-side tracking.

 First you need to understand the basic flow of affiliate tracking.
-Affiliates copy their unique tracking links from an affiliate network platform.
+Affiliates copy their unique tracking links from an affiliate network or a technology platform like TUNE.
 This link is specific to each affiliate and is used to give credit to the affiliates sending users to the offer (or advertisement).

-Once you understand this concept, the best way to explain the major difference between client-side tracking and server response tracking is by explaining where that tracking information is actually stored.
+Once you understand this concept, the best way to explain the major difference between client-side tracking and server-side tracking is by explaining where that tracking information is actually stored.

 Client-side tracking relies on storing information on the actual user’s computer by placing a cookie in the user’s browser when an advertisement is clicked.
 If the user reaches the conversion page (final sale or lead), a tracking pixel that was placed on the conversion page sends the cookie information back to the tracking platform, recording a conversion for the proper affiliate.
 The two most common tracking pixel formats are iframe and image pixels.

 These are automatically generated once an offer is created in an affiliate tracking software like TUNE.
 Placing this tracking pixel on the conversion page is the only thing required of an advertiser when using client-based tracking.
 For this reason, it is often the simplest way to set up conversion tracking.
 The ease of setup for advertisers and low requirement of technical savvy make client-side tracking an excellent solution for many networks.